SkillsFundingAgency/tl-employersupport-ecrm-poc/README.md

 # Employer Support Monitor POC

+## What the POC won't do

+- application insights logging

 ## Console app

 For details on how to create a console app with hosted services see https://dfederm.com/building-a-console-app-with-.net-generic-host/